 If you are planning to add standards one at a time, we often recommend using ISO 9001 as the foundation.
 Then once quality systems are established, additional standards can be plugged into the foundational system without duplication.

-Below we share several more reasons moving towards an integrated ISO management system model is valuable for companies.
+Below we share several more reasons moving towards an integrated management system model is valuable for companies.

-Improve performance in key areas
+Integrated Management Systems improve performance in key areas

 When systems are integrated, managing numerous key areas such as health and safety, quality and information security can be done with greater ease and clarity.
 The requirements for multiple standards are built into one lean system so that all processes can function simultaneously.